orlandocaraballo/sei/outlines/52-ror-authentication/52-ror-authentication.md

   - We need to add a new users table or new columns to users table
 - Overriding default behavior

-## Using plain sessions - The Hard Way
+## Using plain Bcrypt - The Hard Way

 Advantages
 - No gems are required